DarthPackman/COMP3260/README.md

 ## Detailed Functionality

 ### Behavioral Analysis
-- **User Score Evaluation**: Deducts points based on inactivity and unusual behavior.
-If the score drops below 50, a CAPTCHA is triggered.
+- **User Score Evaluation**:
-- **CAPTCHA**: An image-based CAPTCHA is shown.
-Users must select the most realistic image to proceed.
+  - **Mouse Movement**: Evaluates the speed and direction of movements, lowering the score if movements are erratic or too fast.
+  - **Keyboard Usage**: Analyzes typing speed and intervals between key presses.
+Normal typing patterns increase the score, while irregularities lower it.
+  - **Mouse Clicks**: Adjusts the score based on the variety and frequency of clicks.
+  - **Time Spent**: Checks if the user spends a reasonable amount of time on the page.
+  - **Page Scrolling**: Assesses scroll depth and the regularity of scroll actions.
+  - **Window Focus**: Penalizes the score if the user frequently changes window focus.
+- **CAPTCHA**: Triggered if the user score drops too low.
+Users must complete an image-based CAPTCHA to continue.

 ### Account Locking
 - **CAPTCHA Trigger Count**: If a user fails the CAPTCHA 3 times, their account is locked.